abhijit-mudigonda/abhijit-mudigonda.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I'm Abhijit, a member of MIT's undergraduate class of 2019.
 I study mathematics and theoretical computer science.
-I also love singing and arranging a cappella music, and was part of the [MIT Ohms][ohms-site] as an undergraduatee.
+I also love singing and arranging a cappella music, and was part of the [MIT Ohms][ohms-site] as an undergraduate.
 When I'm not doing math or music, I spend my days running, cooking, and reading.

 This site was built using [Github Pages][github-pages] with [Jekyll][jekyll-site] as a static site generator.
 I also use [tex2markdown][tex2markdown] to automatically convert my LaTeX files into reasonably pretty Markdown.